mparkersimms/data-structures-and-algorithms2/README.md

 # Challenge 1 Reverse an Array
-- Take an array and reverse the data inside the array and return the new array in the reversed order

 ## Challenge
 - Take an array and reverse the data inside the array and return the new array in the reversed order